cziter15/ha-util-hwmon/README.md

 It will output an executable file in dist directory.

+# Configuration
-You also need some config (config.ini) next to the executable:
+Place configuration file (config.ini) next to the executable:

 ```ini
 [credentials]